krokedil/dibs-easy-for-woocommerce/readme.txt

 == DESCRIPTION ==
-DIBS Easy for WooCommerce is a plugin that extends WooCommerce, allowing you to take payments via DIBS new payment method Easy.
+Nets Easy for WooCommerce is a plugin that extends WooCommerce, allowing you to take payments via Nets payment method Easy.

 Easy is an exceptionally quick checkout for consumers.
 A single agreement for all payment methods.
 These are just some of the benefits to look forward to when choosing our new Easy payment solution for your online store.